AndreaB0703/sparcs-heart-failure-length-of-stay-modeling/README.md

 A **Directed Acyclic Graph (DAG)** was used to clarify relationships between patient characteristics, clinical severity, procedures, admission type, and hospital-level factors.

-The DAG guided variable selection and helped avoid inappropriate adjustment.
+The DAG guided variable selection and helped avoid inappropriate adjustment, and determine which variables should be adjusted for in the regression model.

 ![Directed Acyclic Graph](figure/dag_structure.png)